-Many drivers are not aware that their cars use a certain amount of electricity even when they are not running.
-This is because various systems inside it remain in standby mode, despite appearing entirely off.
+Many drivers are unaware that their cars use a certain amount of electricity even when not running.
+Various systems inside it remain in standby mode despite appearing entirely off.

-The rate of this discharge depends on how many systems inside the car are and may even be considered in certain situations.
-If the vehicle is parked for longer, its battery may go flat even if the electrical system is in good condition.
+This discharge rate depends on how many systems are inside the car and may be considered in certain situations.
+If the vehicle is parked for a long time, its battery may go flat even if the electrical system is in good condition.

 The battery is another common cause, as even the best among them will fail with time.
 Depending on running conditions and the overall condition of the electrical system, they will last anywhere from three to six years.

 However, things like extreme temperatures or deep discharging can shorten its lifespan.
-It is also worth knowing that many modern Mercedes Benz vehicles have two batteries, each separate powering system.
+It is also worth knowing that many modern Mercedes-Benz vehicles have two batteries, each with a separate powering system.

 The main battery provides electricity for engine and drivetrain components, while the second powers up auxiliary systems.